Try these Christian Easter activities with your family this Spring!

 Make a Messianic seder meal complete with homemade Matzah bread.
 Download a free Seder meal cheat sheet below to help with this.

-Talk about the significance of each part of the meal (especially the bread and the cup).
+Talk about the significance of each part of the last supper meal (especially the bread and the cup) and Jesus’ mentioning of a disciple betraying Him.

 -READ: Mark 15:17-20